SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Germany
  - Now can select which Quisling path Norway will choose
  - Fix the Norrland resource decision when Quisling's Coup fires
+ - 'Second Vienna Award' should no longer improperly bypass

 ### Norway
  - Removed the fascist resistance mechanic